-Jellyfish Stings: Hi-tech
+Jellyfish Stings: Hi-tech Microinjections

-Jellyfish, sea lice, sea nettle, coral, sea anemone and other organisms which belong to the phylum cnidaria family are all equipped with stinging cells.
+Jellyfish, sea lice, sea nettle, coral, sea anemone, and other organisms that belong to the phylum cnidaria family are all equipped with stinging cells.
 These stinging cells consist of a capsule containing a condensed highly folded eversible needle with potent toxins.
 The discharge of this needle is driven by the building up of a high internal hydrostatic pressure of 200 atmospheres.
 This pressure is about 100 times the pressure in a car tire and is similar to the pressure that exists in scuba diving tanks.

 When jellyfish come into contact with their target, the folded needle is fired from the capsule at accelerations of up to 40,000xg, similar to the acceleration of a shell being fired from a cannon.